jfozard/Computing_Maths/notes.md

 results_foreach <- foreach(
   i = 1:n_simulations,
-  .combine = rbind,  # Combine results into a data frame .packages = NULL,  # List any packages needed inside the loop (none here as using base R) ) %dopar% {
+  .combine = rbind,  # Combine results into a data frame ) %dopar% {
-  # The code inside %dopar% is executed in parallel
   run_one_simulation(sim_id = i, base_seed = base_simulation_seed)
 }